 - Point / Primitive / Vertex / Detail — Shows only expressions tagged with that specific context

-Context tags appear as small colored badges on each expression card.
+Context tags appear as small badges on each expression card.
 The active context filter is also reflected in the Status Bar at the bottom of the panel.

 Search